‘The Voice’ Viewers Urge Adam Levine & Blake Shelton To Stay Amid Quitting Rumors

 “NBC if Blake or Adam leaves The Voice I [won’t] be watching either.
 I have watched every season so far forget Miley don’t need the drama,” The Voice fan @cmiekley added amid the quitting speculation surrounding Adam and Blake, and @rsexton6980 added, “I have watched The Voice since the first season but I will never watch it again if you lose Blake, Adam and Gwen.”

-The Voice fans’ backlash come after a slew of reports claimed that Blake, Adam and Gwen may allegedly be considering leaving the talent search after Season 12 amid rumors the current crop of coaches supposedly don’t want to return alongside Miley Cyrus, who is already confirmed to return after making her debut as a coach on Season 11 last Fall.
+The Voice fans’ backlash come after a slew of reports claimed that Blake, Adam, and Gwen may allegedly be considering leaving the talent search after Season 12 amid rumors the current crop of coaches supposedly don’t want to return alongside Miley Cyrus, who is already confirmed to return after making her debut as a coach on Season 11 last fall.

-The Adam and Blake rumors were started by Radar Online, who claimed in a report last week that Stefani in particular does not want to sit on the coaching panel alongside Cyrus and alleged that producers fear that if Stefani decides to quit, Levine and Shelton will more than likely follow suit and leave The Voice too.
+The Adam and Blake rumors were started by Radar Online, who claimed in a report last week that Stefani, in particular, does not want to sit on the coaching panel alongside Cyrus and alleged that producers fear that if Stefani decides to quit, Levine and Shelton will more than likely follow suit and leave The Voice, too.

 “Gwen definitely does not want to be on the panel alongside [Miley],” claimed a source, “since Gwen does not want to return, now Blake is considering throwing in the towel as well.”